-No Fault Divorce will allow couples to divorce in an amicable manner, without the need for one spouse to blame the other.
-Spouses will also not be able to contest the divorce, apart from on grounds such as coercion and fraud.
-This change will also apply to civil partnership dissolution.
+No Fault Divorce allows couples to divorce in an amicable manner, without the need for one spouse to blame the other.
+Spouses are also not be able to contest the divorce, apart from on grounds such as coercion and fraud.
+This change also applies to civil partnership dissolution.

-There will then be a minimum 6 week period following the conditional order before the applicant can apply for the final order.
-In most cases, this 6 week period will be extended to deal with outstanding financial matters.
+There is a minimum 6 week period following the conditional order before the applicant can apply for the final order.
+In most cases, this 6 week period is extended to deal with outstanding financial matters.

 Another option for couples is to enter into a separation agreement, which is a written agreement outlining the terms of the separation.
 A separation agreement will not end the marriage, but it can enable both people to agree on the terms of the separation and can be completed in a quicker timeframe than divorce or no fault divorce.
 A separation agreement is very different from divorce and you should therefore speak to your lawyer about whether such an agreement would be suitable in your specific case.

 To find our more read our latest guide on everything you need to know about the new no fault divorce law and why it is the most impactful change to divorce law in 50 years.

 Ready to make a start?
 Our online system allows you to start your Family enquiry anywhere, anytime, with personalised and helpful advice online now.